theonejj/ansible-zfs_on_root/README.md

 #### Define the Non-Root Account(s)

  Define your standard privileged account(s).
 The root account password will be disabled at the end, the privileged account(s) defined here must have `sudo` privilege to perform root activities.
-Additional accounts can be defined.
+You will be forced to change this password upon first login.
+(Additional accounts can be defined).

 ```yaml
 # Define non-root user account(s) to create (home drives will be its own dataset)